michielper/ZESBEEN/README.md

   MP_BEEST    (beast)   - encapsulating the six legs as a group

 The sensor-controller receives real-world information and turns this into Events.
 The Events lead to state-changes in a state machine.
 Each state corresponds with a certain movement of ZESBEEN.
-In this way, ZESBEEN is able to walk to a room and avoid obstacles.
+In this way, ZESBEEN is able to walk in a room and avoid obstacles.